Data Science Major

 The major is ideal for students who wish to develop strong analytical, quantitative, and communication skills.
 It will provide a solid foundation and experiences that prepares students for further work, whether in future employment or graduate study.

-This major is available as a bachelor of science degree only, as defined in the section on degree requirements for all majors in this catalog.
+This major is available as a bachelor of arts or bachelor of science degree, as defined in the section on degree requirements for all majors in this catalog.

 |Core Courses in Data Science|

 |DATA 135||FAIRNESS AND RESPONSIBILITY IN DATA SCIENCE||3|